hsadasivan/mm2-ax/README.md

 **2. Current limitations**:

-(1) Current support is only for 1 CPU thread.
+(1) Currently, we only support one host CPU thread.

-(2) Please use only the input datasets and application provided for testing.
-Development of concurent GPU I/O management is in-progress and future releases will support any input number of reads.
-If mm2-ax fails on any of the bins, please clear your GPU's DRAM or use another GCP instance.
+(2) If you are using a custom large dataset and the program fails with Invalid GPU address error, please reduce the nmber of input reads and re-try.

 (3)Please do not compare the wall-clock time as the application is not yet optimized for end-to-end time.
-We optimize only for chaining and print the measured time in the log.
+We optimize only for chaining (including data transfer costs) and print the measured time in the log.